amleshkashyap/pintos/src/userprog/README.md

     - Adds a mapping from user virtual address (say upage) to kernel virtual address (say kpage) in the page table. upage must not be already mapped and kpage is to be obtained from user pool.
 Page should ideally be writable by user.

+  * filesys\* and file\* methods - For file related system calls, these can be used without any modification, they handle the accounting for newly created files as well as number of file write denials.
+Mapping of the file created by filesys to fd has to be handled via the syscalls.

 ## Workflows
   * Initialization
     - In Make.vars, USERPROG is defined